Hyundai Sonata Check Oil Level ➕ Add Engine Oil

 How to Check and Add Engine Oil

-This will show you how to properly check and add engine oil for a Hyundai Sonata.
-However,
+This will show you how to check and properly add engine oil for a Hyundai Sonata.
+However, this procedure applies to other models as well.

 - Open the driver’s side door and locate the hood release handle.

-- Pull the release handle until you hear a pop.
+(Typically along with the left side kick panel or under the dash below the steering wheel) - Pull the release handle until you hear a pop.
 This will tell you that the hood is released.

-- Now you can locate your engine oil dipstick.
+- Now, you can locate your engine oil dipstick.

-- Now that the dipstick is out, wipe the oil off it, reinsert it into the dipstick hole and remove it again for a more accurate oil level reading.
+In this case, the oil dipstick was orange before the engine.
+To prevent the dipstick from bending, place your hand on top of it and pull it straight up until it is completely removed. - Now that the dipstick is out remove the oil, reinsert it into the dipstick hole, and remove it again for a more accurate oil level reading.

 - While holding the dipstick horizontally to the ground, check the level by seeing where the oil is relative to the indicator dots.
 The dot further up the dipstick towards the top indicates that the oil is full and does not need to be filled.
 However, the dot towards the end of the dipstick indicates that the oil is at the bottom of the operating range, and you will need to refill it ASAP.
 TIP: If your oil is between the two dots, your engine oil is at a normal range.
 However, oil is recommended, so the reading is near the top indicator dot.